Nappe (water): Weirs

 There are three types of nappe that form over the crest of a weir, depending on the air ventilation structure of a weir: free nappes, depressed nappes, and clinging nappes.
 A free nappe, which is ventilated to maintain atmospheric pressure below, does not come into contact with the underside of the weir.
 A depressed nappe is partially ventilated, which creates negative pressure beneath the nappe.
 The negative pressure leads to a 6% to 7% increase in discharged water compared to a free nappe.
 Clinging nappes have no air beneath, and the stream flows along the face of the weir.
-The shape that fills in this area is called an Ogee.
+The shape that fills in this area is called an ogee.
 Discharge for these weirs is approximately 25% to 30% more than free nappes.
 The geometry of a weir dictates the coefficient of discharge that passes through the crest, which is proportional to the nappe formation.
-Engineers solve for the amount of discharge and the cross sectional area of a river/stream to calculate the adequate shape of the weir that should be implemented.
+Engineers solve for the amount of discharge and the cross sectional area of a river to calculate the adequate shape of the weir that should be implemented.

 Dams

 Many pathways of water can enter through a dam structure to produce a well-defined nappe.
-However, engineers classify dams as either overflow dams, where water consistently flows over or is blocked through a gate on top of crest, or non-overflow dams, which channel water through or around the dam with emergency flood gates.
+However, engineers classify dams as either overflow dams, where water consistently flows over or is blocked through a gate on top of crest, or non-overflow dams, which channel water through or around the dam with emergency floodgates.
 They both range in size.
-An overflow dam has a similar nappe typology to weirs (free, depressed and clinging nappes).
+An overflow dam has a similar nappe typology to weirs (free, depressed, and clinging nappes).
 Engineers usually construct an ogee crest, which forms a clinging nappe.
-This increases discharge, reduces atmospheric pressure and decreases the chances of air cavitation occurring.
+This increases discharge, reduces atmospheric pressure, and decreases the chances of air cavitation occurring.

 Problems

 Nappe vibration

-Nappe vibration is classified in hydraulic literature as fluid dynamic excitation; vibrations are generated by the fluid and the flow characteristics at the point of detachment and impact are critical.
-This well known phenomenon occurs on free-overall structures (i.e. weirs, fountains or dams) and produce excessive noise on concrete structures.
-These are undesirable and dangerous on gates and further characterized by oscillations in the thin flow nappe cascading downstream of the crest.
-The vibrations send out a constant noise as water flows over structure, and may lead to cracks or air cavitation which cause catastrophic failure.
+Nappe vibration is classified in hydraulic literature as fluid dynamic excitation; vibrations are generated by the fluid, and the flow characteristics at the point of detachment and impact are critical.
+This well-known phenomenon occurs on free-overall structures (i.e. weirs, fountains, or dams) and produces excessive noise on concrete structures.
+These are undesirable and dangerous on gates and further characterized by oscillations in the thin-flow nappe cascading downstream of the crest.
+The vibrations send out a constant noise as water flows over structure, and may lead to cracks or air cavitation, which cause catastrophic failure.
 The phenomenon results from Kelvin–Helmholtz instability, the shear forces that occur between two fluids of different velocities.